 Our Child Protection and Safeguarding policies can be found here

 Work Experience at Heatherlands Primary

-If you are thinking of applying to the school to undertake work experience in preparation for a course of training with children, or as part of normal work experience with a school, please send a formal request, in writing, to Mrs Lloyd Christie, Acting Deputy Head, stating your course details, reason for applying, contact details, etc. Our address can be found on the 'Contact Details' page of our website or by clicking here.
+If you are thinking of applying to the school to undertake work experience in preparation for a course of training with children, or as part of normal work experience with a school please send a formal request.
+This needs to be in writing addressed to Mrs Lloyd-Christie, Deputy Head, stating your course details, reason for applying, contact details etc. Our address can be found on the 'Contact Details' page of our website or by clicking here.

 All applicants will require DBS (Disclosure and Barring Service) clearance and this will be required before any work placement can commence.
 The Disclosure and Barring Service (DBS) helps to make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.

 Details of how to obtain your DBS clearance can be obtained by telephoning the school office on 01202 743918.

 Thinking of becoming a volunteer?
 Heatherlands would love to welcome you!

 We have many parents and people from our local community who come into school and help in the classrooms.
 They make a huge difference and staff really appreciate their support.

 Help can take many forms; hearing children read, helping small groups of children with art and craft activities, talking to the children about special experiences (visits to other countries, hobbies, special skills), walking with the children to special events and trips, helping with swimming etc.

 Any volunteer needs to have a DBS (Disclosure and Barring Service) check and the school can arrange this.
 If you visit the school office they will help you with this process.
 You will need to bring your: